bryant-the-coder/generator-html-scss-js/README.md

 ## Friendly Reminder

+- If you want to update to a newer version, please check the github repo to check whether are there any problems.
 - Please update the package every month.
 Run `npm update generator-html-scss-js -g`
 - If you encounter any issue, please file an issue at the repo :)
 - Pull request is always welcome :D